Color grading is just for movies right? Isn't that how the director visually cues us that we're suddenly in a flashback scene?

 Up until I was using analytic tools like Adobe Color CC, I developed an analog workflow for unpacking grades.
 And I'd always rely on what I now call my Color Audit.
 And it's as simple as identifying all of the attributes that I've discussed so far, see it and say it (or write it down).
-What color are the blacks, the whites?
-Is there an overall color cast.
-Is there a dominant hue, how saturated is it?
-Are there any complements to the dominant, are they pure?
-What is the contrast - high or low?
-What's up with the dynamic range, is it clipped on either end?
-How much?

 If you've answered those questions, you've essentially unpacked a grade.
 And knowing that information will allow you to recreate it with a pretty high level of accuracy on a different image.